 - Host an enrollment and a follow-up Champions meeting

-- Promote at least two transportation programs to employees
+- Promote at least two transportation options or programs:

 - Capital Bikeshare